-Vibrio vulnificus is the most important member of the Vibrio family due to the high fatality and invasiveness associated with infections.
-The bacteria exist naturally in marine and estuarine environments throughout the world, including the warm coastal waters and some inland brackish lakes of the United States and Canada.
-Like Vibrio parahaemalyticus, the bacteria infect marine fish and shellfish, especially oysters, from warmer waters.
+Vibrio vulnificus, a halophilic (salt-requiring) bacterium, exist naturally in marine and estuarine environments throughout the world, including the warm coastal waters and some inland brackish lakes of the United States and Canada.
+The bacteria are capable of infecting marine fish and shellfish, especially oysters harvested from coastal areas.

 Illness onset can occur between 16 hours to 7 days after the consumption of contaminated food or exposure of a wound to contaminated water.